 I was probably three or four years old when my dad first read “The Lion, the Witch, and the Wardrobe” to me as a bedtime story.
 I remember crying when he finished because I thought that was the end of Narnia.
 Oh what joy and delight when he told me there were six more books…!

-I was eight when Andrew Adamson’s film adaptation of the story came out in theaters… the same age Lucy was supposed to be in the movie.
+I was ten when Andrew Adamson’s film adaptation of the story came out in theaters… near the same age Lucy was supposed to be in the movie.
 The magic of seeing my favorite story on the big screen held me captive for weeks.

 In between, and ever since then, I’ve read the Narnia books and listened to the radio dramas multiple times.
 I know the soundtrack of the movie backwards and forwards.
 Narnia is my dream world… where I go in my imagination more than anywhere else.
 I used to talk to myself in a British accent and pretend I’d found a way back into Narnia.
 I could never decide, though, whether I was Lucy or Susan.
 I wanted to be a Lucy, but I always felt like I was really a Susan.